 - Connects to both Mac and PC easily

-The Huion OSU Tablet is a simple and very well priced tablet that is great for anyone getting into graphic art.
-There are 2048 levels of pressure sensitivity, giving you just enough range to get into finer details.
+The Huion Kamvas is a powerful and effective tablet for graphic artists.
+There are 8192 levels of pressure sensitivity, giving you just enough range to get into finer details.

-The tablet is relatively small and can easily fit into a laptop bag, a briefcase, or a carry on for when you need it on the go.
-The digital pen has two customizable buttons, while the tablet itself is suitable for both left and right-handed users.
+The tablet has a 1920×1080 full HD screen with a digital pen that works just like a real one.
+It is relatively small and can easily fit into a laptop bag, a briefcase, or a carry-on for when you need it on the go.

 - Compact and lightweight